juhayash/portfolio/README.md

 - Created a Minesweeper game with **Python** to generate unique levels with customized difficulty settings.
 - Developed the level generation algorithm using the genetic algorithms.
 - Utilized the **Tkinter** Python library to add a wide variety of GUI features to enable easier interactions with users.
-  * Enabled flagging tiles with right click.
+  * Enabled flagging tiles with right-click.
   * Enabled expansion mechanism of neighboring empty spaces when an empty space is clicked.
   * Implemented level regeneration if user selects a bomb on his first turn.
 - Implemented "Best Level" feature to track the level that has the highest fitness value.